-If not making it easy (or even possible) for people to contact you is the #1 worst marketing mistake, and not making it easy (and possible) for you to contact potential clients or customers is the #2 worst marketing mistake, then what could the #3 worst possible marketing mistake be?
+If not making it easy (or even possible) for people to contact you is the #1 worst communication mistake when you’re marketing yourself, and not making it easy (and possible) for you to contact potential clients or customers is the #2 worst communication mistake, then what could the #3 worst possible communication mistake be?

 Allow me to ask you what might turn out to be some painful questions.

 When you get back home or to your office after an event with business cards from potential clients or customers in your pocket or purse, what do you do with them?

 - Do you note the date and place when and where you met each person?

 - Do you write any notes to give you a clue what to say to that person in order to further build the relationship?